Plant Moss In Your Fairy Garden

 Has tiny yellow flowers all summer long to add some color to your miniature landscapes.

-Get Kids Started with a Miniature Garden
+Get Kids Excited About Gardening With a Miniature Garden

 Fairy Gardens are popular with all ages.
 Introduce a child to gardening in a fun way with a tiny garden just right for fairies.
 They will get hours of entertainment adding to their own mini-garden.